dchaploeb/dotfiles/README.md

 (It would be nice if my alternative worked in any desktop environment, but that's a distant TODO.
 For now I'm constructing Windows shortcuts.)

+This is working now; the system will build shortcuts for me based on a dotfile and put them in a start menu folder, updating them as needed.
+Still some tweaks to this to come, but it's a working feature (and should be adaptable to any Chromium-based browser that supports application shortcuts).

-In theory the Start11 integration should be easy, but it's one of those things that I haven't tried yet because it's a little scary-- Start11 settings are stored in the registry, and my manually-created start menus on most of my computers are more-or-less how I want them, so I'm reluctant to potentially hose them.
+In theory the Start11 integration should be easy, but so far installing Start11 settings from the command line hasn't been great.
+I may rethink this whole thing.

 Start11 is a closed-source commercial product, so if I can find an open-source launcher that does more or less what I need, I'll consider switching.
 It doesn't need to look *exactly* like the Windows 10 start menu, but it needs to have many of the same features.
 So far all of the tools I can find either don't really meet my needs (Open Shell, Cairo) or are commercial (Start11, StartAllBack, Start Menu Reviver).
 If you know of something else I should try, let me know!

+Right now I'm fooling with `yasb` and I might build menus that go there.
+That would do everything I need, but I'd miss my big colorful app icons.

  - ✅ Sync Retrobar theme and prefs
- - TODO: Build and install Web shortcuts
+ - ✅ Build and install Web shortcuts
- - TODO: Start11 integration (or other start menu manager, if I can find one that meets my needs.)
+ - TODO: Start11 integration (or other launcher/start menu manager, if I can find one that meets my needs.)

+## Window management on Windows

+I've been messing with various methods of window management on Windows.
+I've tried a bunch of window managers.
+Right now I'm leaning towards using the built-in Windows multi-desktop management, enhanced with `yasb` for quick switching using the mouse and the FancyZones and Workspaces Powertoys.
+So you may see some of that in my dotfiles.
+I've also been fooling with `glazewm` a bit; I like the way it handles multiple monitors better than most other window managers but it annoys me in other ways.

+Lastly, may I recommend `windows-terminal-quake`.
+Contrary to the name, it supports slide-out quake-style windows for more than just Windows Terminal (in fact, I'm not using it for Windows Terminal!)

+Config for that is still being fooled with, so it's not checked in yet, but it will be here soon.